ndsurgenor/friends-of-belvoir-park/README.md

 ### Unfixed Bugs

-- In the Contact form, checkboxes are sometimes they displaying in a staggered manner for screens 900px and above, depending on the browser and version used.
-The staggered layout can be corrected using the 'display' attribute, but this creates a new layout problem for those screens where there was none before in that checkbox options overlap with one another rendering them unreadable.
+- In the Contact form, checkboxes sometimes display in a staggered manner for screens 900px and above, depending on the browser and version used.
+The staggered layout can be corrected using the 'display' attribute, but this creates a new layout problem for those screens where there was none before; specifically, checkbox options overlap with one another rendering them unreadable.
 As such, the former of these layouts has been chosen as the better outcome of said problem.
-- Also regarding checkboxes, at least one checkbox should be required before the form is submitted; however, giving a checkbox the attribute 'required' causes the browser to require that particular box and not just any within the same group, when the submit button is clicked.
+- Also regarding checkboxes, at least one checkbox should be required before the form is submitted; however, giving a checkbox the attribute 'required' causes the browser to require that one particular box and not just any within the same group.
 Searching online suggests that this issue is resolved using a JavaScript query so this bug can be fixed once my skillset allows.

 ## Deployment

-The live link can be found here: https://ndsurgenor.github.io/friends-of-belvoir-park
+A live link to the site can be found here: https://ndsurgenor.github.io/friends-of-belvoir-park

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- This site was deployed to GitHub pages.
+Steps for deployment are as follows:
   - In the GitHub repository, navigate to the Settings tab (top right)
   - From the options in the lefthand side menu, select Pages
   - From the Branch section drop-down menus, select 'main' and '/root' then click 'Save'